Anon-Planet/thgtoa/guide.md

 -   If you checked the Tor option during install, be patient as this might take a while over Tor

-### Upgrading Whonix from version 15 to version 16:
+### Updating Whonix from version 15 to version 16:

 Again, you should really do this ASAP.
 We would use a fresh install but it's technically possible to do it in-place, see <https://www.whonix.org/wiki/Release_Upgrade_Whonix_15_to_Whonix_16> <sup>[[Archive.org]][1376]</sup>